 - Milk (as much as needed)

-Gather all the ingredients and set aside.
+Gather all the ingredients and set them aside.
 Melt the butter (if that's what you're using) set aside.

 In a blender, add butter, and bananas and blend until combined.